Skip to main content

 10 mentions Positive Neutral Negative

-Grinding in the game is minimal overall, with only a brief early-game section where some grinding may be necessary before the first boss due to limited save options.
-Players can generally progress without excessive leveling, and the game balances puzzle-solving and combat to avoid monotonous grinding.
+Grinding in the game is minimal overall, with only some early sections potentially requiring it to gain useful skills before the first boss.
+Players can generally progress without extensive leveling, as the game balances challenge and rewards well, allowing for straightforward completion without tedious grinding.

 • “So sometimes you want to delay bosses until you've more party members aboard, and you can't really experiment that much with the party members without additional grinding/leveling.”